+Figure 6.5.3.4.0-1 Storage of PGW-C+SMF and APN/DNN with UE camping in EPS in single registration mode

+While for 5GS, it is stored as following:

+Figure 6.5.3.4.0-2 Storage of PGW-C+SMF and APN/DNN with UE camping in 5GS in single registration mode

+NOTE 2: To avoid impacts on HSS FE and its related procedures, the data is written directly by the Data Access Layer.
+HSS FE will find the information available when UE camps back in EPS and requests continuity for single registration without N26

+For handover procedures in dual registration mode, the UE will remain registered/attached to the two system simultaneously with valid subscription data in both systems at the same time.
+Moving sessions between systems remains as a UE implementation option.

-6.5.3.4.1 5GS to EPS
+6.5.3.4.1 5GS to EPS with N26

 In 5GS to EPS handovers, the attach in the EPS will generate a Ud Request to modify data by HSS FE followed by a Ud Response by the EPS UDR and a Ud notification to the Data Access Layer.
 This will trigger a Nudr_DM_Notify to the UDM to indicate the UE is now under EPS control.
 UDM should in turn modify the location data in the 5G profile and will proceed to deregister the AMF the UE moved from.